ParallelMaths/parallel/pages/8-10-chikas-test-seven.md

 13 + 3 x 5 = 28
 28 is a multiple of 7, so both 133 and 987 are multiples of 7

-In fact, if you actually keep going, you will always end up with either 7 or 49, if the original number is divisible by 7.
+In fact, if you actually keep going you will always end up with either 7 or 49, if the original number is divisible by 7.

 ![](/resources/8-10-chikas-test-seven/3-chika.jpg){image align="center"}